 - Open Rhinoplasty – small incision under the tip of the nose

 Risks of Surgery

-Complications associated with Revisional Rhinoplasty are typically the same as they are for Primary Rhinoplasty Surgery.
+Complications associated with Revisional Rhinoplasty are typically similar to RISKS of Primary Rhinoplasty Surgery and general surgery risks.

 For more information on a Revision RHINOPLASTY surgery to either: